 It is possible to postpone pension enrolment for the first 3 months of a worker’s employment.
 This is known as ‘postponment’ and can be relied on from:

 the date the worker meets the auto-enrolment criteria

 To postpone their auto-enrolment duty, the employer must write to the worker stating that they intend to postpone pension enrolment.
 This letter must be sent within 6 weeks of the postponment start date.
 If a worker is on a fixed-term contract lasting less than 3 months, it may be possible to avoid pension enrolment altogether using this method.

-Upon receiving the letter, the employee can either accept the postponement, or they are entitled to request immediate enrolment into the pension scheme.
-If an employee does request to be enrolled, then the employer must do so as soon as possible.
+Upon receiving the letter, the worker can either accept the postponement or request immediate enrolment into the pension scheme.
+If a worker requests to be enrolled the employer must do so as soon as possible.

-At the end of the postponement period, the employer should assess whether their employee meets the age and earnings criteria to be put into a pension scheme, as set out above.
-If they do, the employee must be immediately put into a pension scheme, and pension contributions must be paid.
-It is not possible to postpone the pension contributions of a new employee beyond the initial 3 month period.
-For more information on pension postponement, please refer to the government guidelines.
+At the end of the postponement period, the employer should assess whether the worker meets the age and earnings criteria to be put into a pension scheme.
+If they do, the worker must immediately be put into a pension scheme, and pension contributions must be paid.
+It is not possible to postpone the pension contributions of a new worker beyond the initial 3 month period.
+For more information on pension postponement, read The Pension Regulator’s guidance.